netzpirat/haml-coffee/README.md

 If you like to integrate Haml Coffee seamless into the Rails asset pipeline, check out [haml_coffee_assets](https://github.com/netzpirat/haml_coffee_assets).

-If you like to compile your Haml Coffee templates with [Guard](https://github.com/guard/guard), you should give the [guard-haml-coffee](https://github.com/ouvrages/guard-haml-coffee) a try.
+If you like to compile your Haml Coffee templates with [Guard](https://github.com/guard/guard), you should give [guard-haml-coffee](https://github.com/ouvrages/guard-haml-coffee) a try.

 For using the Haml Coffee compiler in the browser, a [browserified](https://github.com/substack/node-browserify) version